Political Photography Tips for your Campaign

-Political campaign photography is a critical element for getting any candidate elected to office.
+Political photography is a critical element for any political, independent expenditure ballot measure or member engagement campaign .
 A picture is worth a thousand words, especially in the world of political communications, where space is limited, and readers’ attention spans are minimal.
 This means that the images you choose for your campaign are critical and will likely require some level of investment.
 In any campaign resources are finite, so it’s important that you’re able to maximize quality while keeping a close eye on your bottom line.

 1. Invest in a professional photographer.